 5 SEO Optimization Tips for Infographics

 - Use Target SEO Keywords in the Infographic Title - Chances are when you share your infographic across the web, the sites that link back to you will use the name of the infographic in the link anchortext.
 Instead of just a catchy title, add in a target keyword you’d like to rank for and get some added SEO value.
 Having trouble creating ideas for a specific industry?
 Attach your target keyword onto a popular topic and run with it.
 LIMS or laboratory information management systems can be made interesting by the likes of CSI tv shows and forensic data made interesting.
-Subscription billing or recurring payments are dry by itself, but combined with interesting data and beautiful user centered design, it has potential.
+Static analysis or software development testing are dry by itself, but combined with interesting data and beautiful user centered design, it has potential.

 - Add an Easy-to-Copy Embed code on the Landing Page - Make it easy for people to use your newly created infographic image the way you wanted them to.
 An embed code allows a visitor to copy the HTML code needed to add the image to their own site.
 Be sure to include a keyword rich link back to your site as part of your copyright distribution.